igorski/bitmappery/README.md

 ## Third party storage integration

 Requires you to register a client id or access token in the developer portal of the third party storage provider.
-Currently, there is support for [Dropbox](https://www.dropbox.com/developers/apps), [Google Drive](https://console.cloud.google.com/) and S3 Buckets.
+Currently, there is support for [Dropbox](https://www.dropbox.com/developers/apps), [Google Drive](https://console.cloud.google.com/) and S3 storage.

-You can enable each of these integrations by providing the required key values for your configuration by creating a local `.env.local`-file which will contain your custom files.
+You can enable each of these integrations by providing the required key values for your configuration by creating a local `.env.local`-file which will contain your custom configuration.
 You can create this file by duplicating the contents of the `.env`-file provided in the repository.

 ## Project setup